dtiourine/playing-card-classifier/README.md

-# cards-classification
+# Playing Card Classifier

-Convolutional neural network for identifying suit and number from a deck of cards
+Convolutional neural network for identifying suit and number from a deck of cards.
+Integrated into a web application where users can upload photos of a playing card and receive a classification.